 Anthropometric measurements were performed and recorded in accordance with local Standardised Operating Procedures and World Health Organisation (WHO) guidelines (7).
 Z-scores were calculated using WHO Anthro software (version 3.3.3, 2011)(8).
 WHO growth reference interpretation of cut offs for body-mass-index z (BMIZ ) scores defined as mild malnutrition <-1 z score, normal >-1 to <1 and overweight as >1(7).

-A dataset was extracted automatically from the patient electronic record and downloaded into Microsoft Excel (Microsoft Corp., Redmond, WA, USA).
+At each outpatient appointment anthropometric measurements are entered into the patient’s electronic patient record (EPR).
+An EPR data specialist extracted the dataset from the patient electronic record and downloaded into Microsoft Excel (Microsoft Corp., Redmond, WA, USA).

 Statistical analyses

 Statistical analyses were performed in Prism Graph Pad (Graph Pad Software, San Diego, CA, USA).
-Results are expressed as means with standard deviation unless otherwise stated.
-Mean values are presented with standard deviation.
-Categorical or binary data are presented as percentage and raw values.
+Results are expressed as means with standard deviation, median and interquartile range...
+Non parametric t-tests and Chi squared tests were used.
+Statistical significance was taken as p<0.05.

 The retrospective study was registered as a service evaluation within the NHS Trust (reference SEV/0268)